Better Marriage

 Click Here To Schedule Now

 Are you considering getting back out on the dating scene after a recent divorce?
 If so, you’re not alone; according to research from the U.S. Census Bureau, one in three divorced adults will eventually remarry.
+This raises the question, who is more likely to remarry after a divorce?

 But who is more likely to take that plunge?
 Our blog post this week dives into the demographic data to uncover exactly who is more likely to remarry—and what they can expect during their path toward happily ever after.
 Read on for an informative breakdown of how age and gender play a role in being ready for round two of marriage!